tombreit/ddam/README.md

 ## 👏 Thanks

-I can't thank the people enough who make my work possible through their awsome and free ("free" as in "free speech") software and free projects.
+I can't thank the people enough who make my work possible through their awesome and free ("free" as in "free speech") software and free projects.

 My special thanks go to the projects: